laravel/docs/eloquent-relationships.md

 #### Nested Lazy Eager Loading & `morphTo`

-If you would like to eager load a `morphTo` relationship, as well as nested relationships on the various entities that may be returned by that relationship, you may use the `loadMorph` method.
+If you would like to eager load a `morphTo` relationship, as well as nested relationships on the various entities that may be returned by that relationship, you may use the `loadMorph` or `withMorph` methods.

-This method accepts the name of the `morphTo` relationship as its first argument, and an array of model / relationship pairs as its second argument.
-To help illustrate this method, let's consider the following model:
+Both methods allow you to conditionally load relations of a morphed model, depending on their concrete morph type.
+As an example, let's consider the following model:

     <?php